 The Georgia Consumer Financial Education Project is a statewide initiative to educate and empower Georgia consumers to successfully manage basic retail bank accounts.
-Through a series of “train-the-trainer” workshops across the state, Georgia Watch will provide participants with the tools and resources they need to educate vulnerable, under-banked populations in their communities.
+Through a series of “train-the-trainer” workshops across the state, Georgia Watch provided participants with the tools and resources they need to educate vulnerable, under-banked populations in their communities.
 By working with partners across the state, we aim to reach thousands of Georgia consumers with information on how to maintain a bank account, manage personal finances, and avoid costly overdraft fees.

-- Southwest Atlanta
+- Southwest Atlanta 5/17

 Georgia is currently the third least-banked state in the United States with many of our residents utilizing expensive alternative financial services (check cashing, money orders, prepaid cards, title lending, etc.) rather than or in addition to traditional banking services.
 As part of this two-year, statewide education program to empower low income consumers to successfully manage basic bank accounts, we are including Southwest Atlanta as a particular focus area.
 We will coordinate with existing service providers in the Atlanta area and create a financial education calendar of classes for the community.
 Through this highly focused project area, we will be able to closely monitor and report on the effectiveness of the outreach and education strategies and tools used to meaningfully engage consumers in making lasting behavior change.